 In addition to the aforementioned fillings, there are also stress balls that contain other durable and squeezable materials.
 These can include beads, sand, or even a combination of different fillings.
 The choice of filling material ultimately depends on the desired sensory experience and personal preference.

 As an expert sommelier and brewer, I can relate to the importance of sensory experiences in different products.
-Just like how the taste and aroma of or can vary greatly depending on the ingredients and production methods, the filling material in stress balls contributes to the overall experience and effectiveness of stress relief.
+Just like how the taste and aroma of wine or beer can vary greatly depending on the ingredients and production methods, the filling material in stress balls contributes to the overall experience and effectiveness of stress relief.
 It's fascinating to see how different materials can stimulate our senses and provide comfort in unique ways.

 Stress balls can be filled with various materials such as foam, gel, silicone, natural grains, or other durable and squeezable substances.
 Each filling offers a different tactile experience, allowing individuals to find the one that suits their preferences and needs.
 Whether it's the soft and quick rebound of foam, the fluid-like movement of gel, the firm yet pliable feel of silicone, or the subtle weight and texture of natural grains, stress balls provide a versatile and customizable way to relieve stress and promote relaxation.